-Figure 5: Pattern shows the vertical cut plane of the measurements.
+Fig. 5: Pattern shows the vertical cut plane of the measurements.

-Figure 6: Pattern shows the vertical cut plane with right tilt of the measurements.
+Fig. 6: Pattern shows the vertical cut plane with right tilt of the measurements.

-To explore the effects of chamber reflections on the vertical cut plane more in depth, the third and fourth experimental setups are conducted according to Figures 3.c and 3.d.
+the vertical cut plane more in depth, the third and fourth experimental setups are conducted according to Figures 3.c and 3.d.

 These two experiments were done in different tilt directions.
 Measurement results are shown in Figures 6 and 7.
-These graphs show a similar radiation pattern with a 90° rotation.
+These graphs show a similar radiation pattern with a $90^{\circ}$ rotation.
 They show a more uniform pattern resulting from the reduced effect of the mote board.
 The two experiments, which created Figures 6 and 7, resulted from two positions in the Anechoic Chamber.
 Ideally, the two patterns should be identical if rotated by the tilt angle.
 Any difference is due to reflections from the chamber walls, which change with tilt angle.
 The gain in cases 3.b, 3.c, and 3.d is slightly more than zero due to the effect of the mote board position with respect to the antenna.